Stable Restoration and Separation of Approximately Sparse Signals: Main Results

 The recovery guarantee in \fref{thm:directrestoration} generalizes that in \cite[Thm.~3]{SKPB10} to approximately sparse signals and noisy measurements.
-In particular, for $\normtwo{\noise}=0$ and $\normone{\vecx-\vecx_{\setX}}=0$, we have $\varepsilon=0$ and that DR perfectly recovers~\inputvec if \fref{eq:DRcondition} is met.
 Since \fref{eq:DRcondition} is identical to the condition \cite[Thm.~3]{SKPB10} (cf.~\fref{tab:recguaranteesummary}) we see that considering approximately sparse signals and (bounded) measurement noise does \emph{not} result in a more restrictive recovery condition.
-We finally note that the recovery condition in \fref{eq:DRcondition} was shown in \cite{SKPB10} to be tight for certain comb signals in the case where \dicta is the Fourier matrix and $\dictb=\bI_\outputdim$.
+We finally note that the recovery condition in \fref{eq:DRcondition} was shown in \cite{SKPB10} to be tight for certain signals in the case where~\dicta is the DFT matrix and $\dictb=\bI_\outputdim$.